jaimealbapastor/file-manager/README.md

 # File Manager for reMarkable2

-Theses programs help with file organization.
+Theses scripts help with file organization.

 *It all started because reMarkable2 files are deleted after 3 months and the official app works extremely bad.
 If you encounter the same problem, check [RCU](http://www.davisr.me/projects/rcu/) built by [Davis Remmel](http://www.davisr.me)*